xnt/card/README.md

 `npm run build`

-And check the `dist` folder.
+And check the `build` folder.
 You can drag and drop this to netlify, for example